 So, you’ve decided that moving abroad is a splendid idea.
 There are so many places in the world to choose from, but how do you decide?

 It might seem like a no-brainer, but you should visit the country you want to live in before you decide to move there.
 Sure, Australia seems like an amazing place, but if you’ve never been there, you can’t say if you’ll like living there.
-You shouldn’t assume that just because a place appeals to you, you would enjoy it on a permanent basis.
+You shouldn’t assume that just because a place appeals to you, you would enjoy it permanently.

 A decision to move elsewhere can be tempting.
 Through social media, you see the wonderful places out there that might be calling your name.
 However, the sandy beaches, historical cities, great culinary scene and the lifestyle that you see are not reflective of your experience.
 They are someone else’s and might not fit with your ideal.